openshift/ci-tools/cmd/autoowners/README.md

 $ autoowners -h
 Usage of autoowners:
   -assign string
     	The github username or group name to assign the created pull request to. (default "openshift/openshift-team-developer-productivity-test-platform")
-  -config-subdir string
+  -config-subdir value
-        The comma-separated list of sub-directories where configuration is stored. (default "jobs,config,templates") -debug-mode
+    	The sub-directory where configuration is stored.
+(Default list of directories: jobs,config,templates) -debug-mode
     	Enable the DEBUG level of logs if true.
   -dry-run
-        Whether to actually create the pull request with github client (default true) -git-email string
+    	Whether to actually create the pull request with github client (default true) -extra-config-dir value
+    	The directory path from the repo root where extra configuration is stored.
+  -git-email string
     	The email to use on the git commit.
 Requires --git-name.
 If not specified, uses the system default.
   -git-name string
     	The name to use on the git commit.
 Requires --git-email.
 If not specified, uses the system default.
+  -git-signoff
+    	Whether to signoff the commit. (https://git-scm.com/docs/git-commit#Documentation/git-commit.txt---signoff) -github-allowed-burst int
+    	Size of token consumption bursts.
+If set, --github-hourly-tokens must be positive too and set to a higher or equal number.
+  -github-app-id string
+    	ID of the GitHub app.
+If set, requires --github-app-private-key-path to be set and --github-token-path to be unset.
+  -github-app-private-key-path string
+    	Path to the private key of the github app.
+If set, requires --github-app-id to bet set and --github-token-path to be unset
   -github-endpoint value
     	GitHub's API endpoint (may differ for enterprise). (default https://api.github.com) -github-graphql-endpoint string
     	GitHub GraphQL API endpoint (may differ for enterprise). (default "https://api.github.com/graphql") -github-host string
-        GitHub's default host (may differ for enterprise) (default "github.com") -github-login string
+    	GitHub's default host (may differ for enterprise) (default "github.com") -github-hourly-tokens int
+    	If set to a value larger than zero, enable client-side throttling to limit hourly token consumption.
+If set, --github-allowed-burst must be positive too.
+  -github-login string
-        The GitHub username to use. (default "openshift-bot") -github-token-file string
+    	The GitHub username to use. (default "openshift-bot") -github-throttle-org value
-        DEPRECATED: use -github-token-path instead.  -github-token-file may be removed anytime after 2019-01-01.
+    	Throttler settings for a specific org in org:hourlyTokens:burst format.
+Can be passed multiple times.
+Only valid when using github apps auth.
   -github-token-path string
     	Path to the file containing the GitHub OAuth secret.
+  -ignore-org value
+    	The orgs for which syncing OWNERS file is disabled.
   -ignore-repo value
     	The repo for which syncing OWNERS file is disabled.
   -org string
-        The downstream GitHub org name. (default "openshift") -repo string
+    	The downstream GitHub org name. (default "openshift") -plugin-config string
+    	Path to plugin config file.
+  -pr-base-branch string
+    	The base branch to use for the pull request. (default "master") -repo string
     	The downstream GitHub repository name. (default "release") -self-approve approved
     	Self-approve the PR by adding the approved and `lgtm` labels.
 Requires write permissions on the repo.
+  -supplemental-plugin-config-dir value
+    	An additional directory from which to load plugin configs.
+Can be used for config sharding but only supports a subset of the config.
+The flag can be passed multiple times.
-  -target-dir string
+  -supplemental-plugin-configs-filename-suffix string
+    	Suffix for additional plugin configs.
+Only files with this name will be considered (default "_pluginconfig.yaml") -target-dir string
     	The directory containing the target repo.
   -target-subdir string
     	The sub-directory of the target repo where the configurations are stored. (default "ci-operator")
 ```

 Upstream repositories are calculated from `{target-subdir}/{config-subdir[0]}/{organization}/{repository}`.